Sometimes, you might feel like finding something over the internet is both giving you too much and too little at the same time. Yes, at the same time.

 Aside from using syntaxes, most search engines like Google offers tabs and tools to filter results and even advanced search.
-This will be effective in narrowing down results with options for location, videos, images, news and more.
+This will be effective in narrowing down results with options for location, videos, images, news, and more.

 While most syntaxes won’t work inside social media search platforms, there are a few ways to narrow down results in Instagram, Facebook, Twitter, or even YouTube.
 These platforms also have search filters that can help your searches.
-While Facebook has a search results tab to separate people from pages, and YouTube has video duration and date posted filters, Twitter has brought about a new way of filtering results – the #hashtag.
+While Facebook has a search results tab to separate people from pages, and YouTube has video duration and date-posted filters, Twitter has brought about a new way of filtering results – the #hashtag.

-Thanks to Chris, Facebook among all other major social media platforms, adopted the hashtag use.
-People can now use and search for hashtags referring to a specific idea, event, or even places.
+Thanks to Chris, Facebook among all other major social media platforms, adopted hashtag use.
+People can now use and search for hashtags referring to a specific idea, event, or even place.
 If you are looking for ideas on embroidery patterns, you can be as broad and specific by adding the hashtag “#” to your keywords or set of keywords.

-While search engines can give you links to several sites using “embroidery needles”, you can use your Facebook account and use #embroideryneedles to yield the same results – only better, since Facebook can connect you quickly to the right person who can sell, or a page where they talk about embroidery, or a group you can join in to talk about embroidery.
+While search engines can give you links to several sites using “embroidery needles”, you can use your Facebook account and use #embroideryneedles to yield the same results – only better, since Facebook can connect you quickly to the right person who can sell, or a page where they talk about embroidery or a group you can join in to talk about embroidery.

 Over the years, the internet has and will continue to develop ideas for end-user convenience.
 The bottom line is, it’s not the keywords that matter, but it’s how you use them.